 - Inductors are widely used in AC applications such as TV and radio.

 - Chokes: The main property of the inductor is used in the power supply circuit.
 Where AC mains supply wants to convert to DC supply.

-Unit of Measurement:
+Unit of Measure: